jacoporepossi/Pawn2Queen/README.md

 2. Install dependencies:
     ```bash
-    pip install .
-    ```
-    If you plan to develop or contribute, install the package in editable mode:
-    ```bash
     pip install -e .
     ```

-4. Set up the configuration file to use Stockfish as the chess engine:
+3. Set up the configuration file to use Stockfish as the chess engine:
     - Download the Stockfish binary from the [official website](https://stockfishchess.org/download/).
     - Rename `config.template.yaml` to `config.yaml`
     - Update the `config.yaml` file in the root directory with the path to the Stockfish binary.
 For example: